StarRocks/starrocks/docs/data_source/file_external_table.md

 ## Manage file external tables

-You can manage a file external table as a common StarRocks table.
-For example, you can view the schema of the table using [DESC](../sql-reference/sql-statements/Utility/DESCRIBE.md) or drop the table using [DROP TABLE](../sql-reference/sql-statements/data-definition/DROP%20TABLE.md).
+You can view the schema of the table using [DESC](../sql-reference/sql-statements/Utility/DESCRIBE.md) or drop the table using [DROP TABLE](../sql-reference/sql-statements/data-definition/DROP%20TABLE.md).